Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by First Student at its Trenton facility, reporting 135 affected workers.
+The most significant filing came from First Student at its Trenton facility, reporting 135 affected workers.
 The Great Atlantic & Pacific Tea Company - Pathmark followed with 125 workers.

 Trend & Outlook